Willis Towers Watson names new Global Leadership Team to drive the company forward

 ARLINGTON, Va., Aug.
-30, 2021 (GLOBE NEWSWIRE) -- Willis Towers Watson ( WLTW), a leading global advisory, broking and solutions company, today announced its new Global Leadership Team to drive the company forward.
+30, 2021 (GLOBE NEWSWIRE) -- Willis Towers Watson (NASDAQ: WLTW), a leading global advisory, broking and solutions company, today announced its new Global Leadership Team to drive the company forward.

 “The leaders named today are highly accomplished and embody the true spirit of one Willis Towers Watson,” said John Haley, Chief Executive Officer.
 “This Global Leadership Team consists of voices across our geographies, segments and functions.
 We believe this balanced approach strengthens teamwork, fosters collaboration, enables us to make better decisions and leads to faster execution once a decision is made.
 Willis Towers Watson is well positioned to compete vigorously and innovate quickly across our businesses around the world.”